wtsi-hgi/13amp/README.md

 # 13 Amp

-A userspace CRAM-to-BAM translation virtual filesystem, which trades the cost of disk space for CPU, memory and time...so much time!
+Keep your office or datacentre warm with this userspace CRAM-to-BAM translation virtual filesystem, which trades the cost of disk space for CPU, memory and time...so much time!

+## Usage

+    13amp MOUNTPOINT [OPTIONS]

+Viable options are:

+      -S, --source=DIR|URL   Source directory (defaults to CWD) -h, --help             This helpful text
+          --version          Print version

+The source directory may also be provided as a mount option (e.g., in your fstab).
+When poiting to a URL, this is expected to resolve to a manifest file (i.e., a file of CRAM URLs).

+Note that the search order for CRAM reference files is:
+* Per the `REF_CACHE` environment variable;
+* Per the `REF_PATH` environment variable;
+* As specified in the CRAM's `UR` header tag.

+If none of the above are found, then `~/.cache` will be used.
+This directory will also be used for the CRAM stat cache, unless the `--cache` option or `CRAMP_CACHE` environment variable is set.

 ## Quick Build (with pkg-config)